Quiet isnât. Hereâs what I mean:

 Being comfortable

-Last year, I sat a silent meditation retreat for a week.
+In 2022, I sat a silent meditation retreat for a week, my first time practicing at that duration and intensity.
 It was an important experience, and I also complained about it a lot.
 The first day or two or three I really struggled as I found myself alone in our very quiet family cabin.
 The longer I sat the more noisy and rattly it all became.
 At a certain point I pulled out my hearing aids and that made all the difference.
 I could rest.

 They say the body is a city with nine gates.